 - Improve their understanding of the beautiful game – As well as players improving their technical ability we want to improve their understanding of the game.
 We will introduce appropriate footballing terminology through our coaching and in our lunch time quizzes.

 - Football progression – For those with the required ability and aspirations we have links to local academy sides.
 For those who don’t yet play for a team we can help put you in touch with a local team.

 - Endorse healthy eating and exercise – We want children to understand the benefits of healthy eating and exercise.
 We encourage parents to provide healthy lunches and for the children/parent/guardian to walk to the camp where possible.

-- Opportunity to meet and make new friends – These camps are a great opportunity to meet new friends from different schools.
-One of the great things about football is how it brings people together and these camps are no different.
+- Opportunity to meet and make new friends – These courses are a great opportunity to meet new friends from different schools.
+One of the great things about football is how it brings people together and these courses are no different.

 Nutmeg 3 day course format